FDA Drug Safety Communication:

 - tell your doctor what herbal products you are taking, especially St. John's wort and tryptophan.

-tell your doctor if you have slowed breathing, or have or have ever had asthma or paralytic ileus (condition in which digested food does not move through the intestines).
+tell your doctor if you have any of the conditions mentioned in the IMPORTANT WARNING section, a blockage or narrowing of your stomach or intestines, or paralytic ileus (condition in which digested food does not move through the intestines).
 Your doctor may tell you not to take codeine.

-- tell your doctor if you drink or have ever drunk large amounts of alcohol and if you have had recent abdominal or urinary tract surgery.
-Also tell your doctor if you have or have ever had a head injury; a brain tumor; any condition causing increased pressure in your brain; seizures; mental illness; lung disease such as asthma, chronic obstructive pulmonary disease (COPD, a group of diseases that cause gradual loss of lung function),obstructive sleep apnea, or other breathing problems; prostatic hypertrophy (enlargement of a male reproductive gland);urinary problems; low blood pressure; Addison's disease (condition in which the body does not make enough of certain natural substances); allergies; or thyroid, pancreatic, intestinal, gallbladder, liver, or kidney disease.
+- tell your doctor if you drink or have had recent abdominal or urinary tract surgery.
+Also tell your doctor if you have or have ever had seizures; mental illness; prostatic hypertrophy (enlargement of a male reproductive gland); urinary problems; low blood pressure; Addison's disease (condition in which the body does not make enough of certain natural substances); or thyroid, pancreatic, intestinal, gallbladder, liver, or kidney disease.

 - you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of taking codeine.